ymichael/projectintern/index.md

 Interviews can either be conducted physically, or through a skype / conference call with the possible aid of an online collaborative editing tool like Google Docs or Stypi.
 Depending on how the interview is conducted, you may face several interviewers in one day, or have several rounds of interviews with an interviewer each.
 Most interviews will be no more than an hour long.

-There are 3 major types of question an interviewer may ask:
+There are 4 major types of question an interviewer may ask:

 1. __Design__ - you’ll be asked how you’d design a particular feature (the backend, the database etc.).
 For instance, you may be asked how you would implement a simplified version of Facebook’s news feed.
 2. __Coding Question__ - You will be given a problem and you’ll be asked to implement the solution.
 While algorithmic questions are highly likely, an ad hoc type of question may also be possible.
 Sometimes an interviewer wants to assess your basic coding ability or your familiarity with one specific programming language that you may have claimed you were familiar with (e.g a pointer specific question in C/C++).
 3. __Test Question__ - You may be asked how you’d test a particular feature or code.
+4. __Logic Puzzles__ - Brainteasers are increasingly becoming less common but they still exists.

 You have to be mindful of the following: